-"I learnt that all translation of the Quran, however faithful, was held to be unlawful by a powerful section of the Ulama."
+"I learnt that all translation of the Quran, however faithful,

 Pickthall was told by a former Rector of Al-Azhar, who as Rector had been willing to help him in the revision work, that:

 "... he had been willing to appoint a committee of the university to revise it with me, but the step had been forbidden by the King [of Egypt], who had somehow been impressed with the idea that translation of the Quran was sinful."